Richard Henry Pratt: Fort Marion and Carlisle

-After the Indian wars subsided, President Grant's Attorney General concluded that a state of war could not exist between a nation and its wards (which the federally recognized tribes were considered).
+After the Indian Wars subsided, President Ulysses S. Grant's Attorney General concluded that a state of war could not exist between a nation and its wards (which the federally recognized tribes were considered).
 He ordered the prisoners to be sent as prisoners of war for permanent imprisonment at Fort Marion, St. Augustine, Florida.
 Pratt was chosen to lead and supervise the prisoners at the fort, because he had experience with both the Indians and interpreters from working on their cases.
 After he requested further authority over the prisoners, he began to experiment with education at the fort.

-In the 1870s at Fort Marion, he introduced classes in the English language, art, and craftsmanship to several dozen prisoners who had been chosen from among those who had surrendered in the Indian Territory at the end of the Red River War.
+In the 1870s at Fort Marion in St. Augustine, Florida, he introduced classes in the English language, art, and craftsmanship to several dozen prisoners who had been chosen from among those who had surrendered in the Indian Territory at the end of the Red River War.
 In addition, he worked to give prisoners agency and some independence: enlisting them in guard duty, assigning them other supervisory roles over their community, leading marching and maneuvers for exercise.
+In June 1879, while he was still stationed in Florida, Pratt visited a Seminole village which was headed by Chief Chipco.
+Pratt spoke to Chipco and wrote an ethnographic study about the village.

-On November 1, 1879, he founded the Carlisle Indian Industrial School at Carlisle, Pennsylvania, the first of many off-reservation boarding schools for Native Americans.
+On November 1, 1879, he founded the Carlisle Indian Industrial School at Carlisle, Pennsylvania, the first of many off-reservation boarding schools for American Indians.

-Pratt did not regard his innovations at Fort Marion as limited to Native Americans.
+Pratt did not regard his innovations at Fort Marion as limited to American Indians.
 He developed the paradigm of compulsory immersion education.
 At various times, it would be used in attempted assimilation of other minorities in the United States and its territories, including African Americans, Puerto Ricans, Mexicans, Latinos, Pacific Islanders, Asians, and Mormons.
 He took his pedagogical inspiration from the Puritans.

 Cultural assimilation of Native Americans

-Pratt instituted a practice of Americanization of Native Americans by cultural assimilation, which he effected both at Fort Marion and Carlisle.
+Pratt instituted a practice of Americanization of American Indians by cultural assimilation, which he effected both at Fort Marion and Carlisle.
 He believed that to claim their rightful place as American citizens, Native Americans needed to renounce their tribal way of life, convert to Christianity, abandon their reservations, and seek education and employment among the "best classes" of Americans.
 In his writings he described his belief that the government must "kill the Indian...to save the man".

 Pratt was outspoken and a leading member of what was called the "Friends of the Indian" movement at the end of the 19th century.
 He believed in the "noble" cause of "civilizing" Native Americans.
 He said, "The Indians need the chances of participation you have had and they will just as easily become useful citizens."